-Artist-illustrator Mort Kunstler exhibit twelve of his paintings at the Navy Memorial Museum (now National Museum of the U.S. Navy) in 1982.
+Artist-illustrator Mort Kunstler exhibited twelve of his paintings at the Navy Memorial Museum (now National Museum of the U.S. Navy) in 1982.
 One of the special qualities of this collection of paintings was its concurrent representation of two unrelated periods of time.
 Individually, each painting vividly recreates a moment of drama, intrigue, heroism, or humor which took place during World War II.
 Collectively, however, they represent an important, if not vital, period in the professional development of Kunstler.

 Demonstrated in Kunstler’s work is a masterful command of all elements, with the effective blending of action, light, color, figure work and perspective into dramatic compositions to enhance the subject matter.